hanseungwook/SimSiam/README.md

-`no-sg`: Exploring asymmetric architectures to replace SG in SimSiam `no-sg-predictor`: `no-sg` branch without predictor `no-sg-tf`: Testing symmetric transformed views on both legs (not 2 views) `e2e-baseline`: End-to-end model only estimating the ratio (two versions, in which the two distributions are created at x and z-levels)
+`no-sg`: Exploring asymmetric architectures to replace SG in SimSiam `no-sg-predictor`: `no-sg` branch without predictor `no-sg-tf`: Testing symmetric transformed views on both legs (not 2 views) `no-sg-tf-pred`: Testing symmetric transformed views on both legs (not 2 views) with predictor `e2e-baseline`: End-to-end model only estimating the ratio (two versions, in which the two distributions are created at x and z-levels)